 Except for some of the less common pet snakes, UVB lighting is unnecessary for snakes.
 UVB lights won't hurt your snake and they may also increase their activity or coloration, but snakes can be perfectly healthy without the aid of special UVB lighting.

 If you choose to provide UVB to your snake, make sure the snake cannot get within 12 inches of the bulb.
 Do not keep it on for more than 12 hours a day.
 Make sure no glass or plastic is blocking it (use wire mesh or screens instead).
 A fixture with a reflector (or a piece of aluminum foil adhered between the light fixture and where the bulb sits) is also ideal to help reflect the maximum amount of UVB rays onto your snake.

 Heat Lights for Snakes

 Incandescent heat bulbs come in a variety of wattages to provide your enclosure with the proper temperatures.
 The smaller your tank, the lower the wattage that is needed.
 You wouldn't want to put a ball python in a 10-gallon tank with a 150-watt bulb.
 It would get much too warm in the enclosure.
-Get a thermometer that you can move around inside the tank and check the temperatures on both sides and the level that your snake will normally hang out.
+Get a thermometer that you can move around inside the tank, such as a temperature gun, and check the temperatures on both sides and the level that your snake will normally hang out.
 Aim for a warmer basking spot and a cooler side to provide a thermal gradient to allow your snake to choose where they want to be.

 Also be sure to place the heat bulb in a heat lamp with a ceramic socket, not just a work light from the garage.
 Heat lights with ceramic sockets are sold in any pet shop and are safer to use with lights that emit heat.
-Work lights typically have plastic sockets and will melt from the heat of many heat lights used with reptile enclosures.
+Work lights typically have plastic sockets, and will melt from the heat of many heat lights used inside reptile enclosures.